CentroDL/godot/w03/d01/student/dont_know_why/description.md

   class Server < Sinatra::Base    # 2.
 What is `Server`?
                                   # 3. What is `Sinatra`?
                                   # 4. What is `Base`?
+# 1. AppName is a module that namespaces our Server
+# 2. Server is the class that extends the Sinatra::Base module for use
+# 3. Sinatra is a namespace that holds a bunch of server functionality including the Base class we're inheriting our Server behaviors from
+# 4. Base is I guess a module that holds the basic functionality, the minimum for a basic server

     enable :logging               # 5.
 What is `enable`? get('/') do                   # 6.
 What is `get`?
                                   # 7. What are the three inputs of `get`?
+# 5. 'enable' is a command that sets the list of settings that preceed it to true
+# 6. get is a method that takes a http route as its parameter and handles corresponding get requests
+# 7. the three inputs are the route, the block, and a params hash?
       $stderr.puts "We have an error."       # 8.
 In Sinatra where does $stderr
                                              #     print to?
       logger.error "We have an error."       # 9.
 What is `logger`?